 We’re making key changes here at Daily.co.
 In June 2020, our team and company is focused on our API.
 This means all our video calls are part of our API.

-Specifically, we’re ending our free basic calls support on June 22, 2020.
+Specifically, we’re ending our free basic calls support in late June 2020.
 (If you use our API, there are no changes, other than we’re adding features and rapidly moving ahead.
 TV customers, please go here to learn more.)

 Below we lay out these changes, which affect basic calls.
 That's our free software product (like Skype, for example).